jcvar/resume/README.md

 # Résumé

-Simple markdown résumé template, inspired by [Butterick's Practical Typography][practypo].
+This is my résumé.
+Built as a Typst template, inspired by [Butterick's Practical Typography][practypo].

-This template uses markdown headings to select and style the different attributes of each item.
-The details can be found in `resume.css`.
+This template uses headings to style the different attributes of each item.
+The details can be found in `template.typ`.

 ### Fonts:
 - Spectral